MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-item-substitutions-with-copilot.md

 Because the average number of items (products/services) for [!INCLUDE [prod_short](includes/prod_short.md)] customers is 10.000, finding the right ones might be tough without prior experience or knowledge.
 The way [!INCLUDE [prod_short](includes/prod_short.md)] stores data doesn’t make things easier because you need to do multiple search or filtering exercises on the different pages that store product data.

-To assist you in finding items, Copilot extracts keywords, additional search terms, and synonyms from the product (item) description, and uses embeddings to find similar items in the database.
+To assist you in finding items, Copilot extracts keywords, other search terms, and synonyms from the product (item) description, and uses embeddings to find similar items in the database.

 ## How was suggest item substitutions with Copilot evaluated?
 What metrics are used to measure performance?

 The feature underwent extensive testing with numerous prompts in US English representing both typical use and use by bad actors.
-Testing was based on [!INCLUDE [prod_short](includes/prod_short.md)] demonstration data and a large labelled product catalog available as open source.
+Testing was based on [!INCLUDE [prod_short](includes/prod_short.md)] demonstration data and a large labeled product catalog available as open source.

 This feature is built in accordance with Microsoft's Responsible AI Standard.
 [Learn more about responsible AI from Microsoft](https://aka.ms/RAI).